top of page

-General Douglas MacArthur was a prominent American military leader known for his role in the Pacific Theater during World War II.
-Born on January 26, 1880, he graduated from the United States Military Academy at West Point and quickly rose through ranks.
-He served as the Chief of Staff and later as Division Commander of the 42nd Rainbow Division.
-During this time, he won two Distinguished Service Crosses and six Silver Stars.
-MacArthur may be best remembered for his bold strategies including the island-hopping campaign, and his famous promise, "I shall return," during the Philippines campaign.
-After the war he oversaw the post-war occupation of Japan, significantly influencing its recovery and modernization.
-His bold execution of the Incheon assault was the catalyst for the breakout from Pusan and the destruction of the North Korean Army.
-It is recognized as the turning point in the Korean war.
+General Douglas MacArthur was a prominent American military leader born on January 26, 1880.
+He graduated from West Point and rose to become Chief of Staff and Division Commander of the 42nd Rainbow Division, earning two Distinguished Service Crosses and six Silver Stars.
+He is best remembered for his island-hopping campaign in the Pacific Theater during World War II and his famous promise — "I shall return" — during the Philippines campaign.
+After the war he oversaw the occupation of Japan, and his bold execution of the Incheon assault is recognized as the turning point of the Korean War.

 About The Foundation